Space Syntax-guided Post-training for Residential Floor Plan Generation: Results

-This section briefly restates the evaluation system and reports results under a single unified benchmark protocol so that the design, implementation, and reported results are fully consistent.
-All models are evaluated on \textbf{SSPT-Bench (Eval-8)} (Table~\ref{tab:sspt_bench}), and all evaluation metrics are computed by the same space-syntax oracle described in Sec.~\ref{subsec:implementation}.
+This section summarizes the unified evaluation setting and reports results under a single benchmark protocol so that the design, implementation, and reported results are fully consistent.
+All models are evaluated under the Eval-8 setting of SSPT-Bench, and all evaluation metrics are computed by the same SSIO described in Sec.~\ref{subsec:implementation}.